Buying real estate in Nicaragua?

 Sources: World Population Review, OC Global

-9) Eco-friendly living will dominate property choices in Nicaragua revolutionizing the real estate market
+9) Eco-friendly living will drive property choices in Nicaragua as sustainability becomes a priority

 Sustainability and eco-friendly living are becoming top priorities for property buyers in Nicaragua.